munterfi/eRTG3D/README.md

 ```
 this will install binary packages on Windows and MacOS, unless you configured R such that it tries to install source packages; in that case, see below.

-Install development versions from github with
+Install development versions from github with:
 ```r
 library(devtools)
 install_github("munterfinger/eRTG3D")